-tripleC: Communication, Capitalism & Critique is an unconventional, uncommon, critical Open Access Journal for a Global Sustainable Information Society.
+tripleC: Communication, Capitalism & Critique is an unconventional, uncommon, critical Open Access Journal for the critial study of capitalism and communication.
 By being open access, online and with the help of a special Internet indexing system, it makes articles available to a broad global academic and public audience interested in issues related to contemporary society.
 Contributors to tripleC retain rights in their works because we use a (by-nc-nd) Creative Commons license for paper publishing.

 tripleC is different from other journals because it encourages authors to publish unconventional and uncommon thoughts, critical ideas, and to think beyond the mainstream of science and society.
 It is also interested in normative and political standpoints because we think that academia is not a neutral terrain, but highly political.
 Therefore it is honest and important to lay open this character and to openly discuss it. tripleC is a communicative forum, we publish responses from readers to articles and are interested in generating debate.